Home Depot posts record profit, revenue; sticks to outlook

 Profit and sales levels were unprecedented for Home Depot, according to CEO Ted Decker.

-However, the company is sticking to its 2022 forecast for mid-single digits earnings per share growth and total sales growth and comparable sales growth of about 3%.
+The company stuck to its 2022 forecast for mid-single digits earnings per share growth and total sales growth and comparable sales growth of about 3%.

 Home improvement stores have remained busy during the pandemic as people working from home took on new projects.
 The spring and summer is also a traditional busy season as home owners head out for flowers, vegetables and other gardening and landscaping goods.